miroslavgasparek/website/content/pages/Projects.md

 **Current Research & Engineering Projects:**

-* *(Doctoral research topics)* Computational and experimental design of the biomolecular feedback control systems using the methods of control engineering at the University of Oxford.
+* *(Doctoral research)* A control theory approach to design and  analyse synthetic gene circuit.
 (Oct 2019 - present) <br>
-*Supervisor: Professor Antonis Papachristodoulou*
+*Supervisors: Professor Antonis Papachristodoulou, Professor Harrison Steel*

+**Some Past Research & Engineering projects:**

+* A stochastic, agent-based model of the COVID-19 spread in Slovakia and analysis of the impact of non-pharmacological interventions on disease dynamics for the Institute of Health Policies at the Slovak Ministry of Health.
+(Mar 2020 - May 2020) [**Preprint**](https://www.medrxiv.org/content/10.1101/2020.05.11.20096362v1)

 * *(Masters thesis)* Using the reinforcement learning for the design of the optimal strategies for eczema treatment at Imperial College London.
-(Oct 2018 - present) <br>
+(Oct 2018 - Jun 2019) <br>
-*Supervisor: Dr. Reiko Tanaka* *(In progress)*
+*Supervisor: Dr. Reiko Tanaka*

-**Some Past Research & Engineering projects:**

 * Construction and training of the deep neural network that can perform matching, verification, and retrieval tasks on the noisy HPatches (Holography patches) data.
-Part of the coursework for the course EE3-25 Deep Learning that I took at Imperial College London in the Spring of 2019.
+Part of the coursework for the course EE3-25 Deep Learning that I took at Imperial College London in the Spring of 2019. <br>
 *Course Leader: Dr. Krystian Mikolajczyk* [**Final Report**](/pdf/deep_learning_cw.pdf) [**GitHub Repo**](https://github.com/miroslavgasparek/DeepLearningCoursework)

 * Modification of the cloning capability of the plasmid vectors for the high-throughput protein-protein interaction assay at Stanford University.
 (July 2018 - September 2018) <br>